 There is also potential to reuse rainwater captured within open excavations and groundwater ingress from piling and excavation activities.
-Further investigation into establishing a groundwater treatment system will be undertaken during detailed design.
 Table 26 below further details each reuse opportunity.

-Table 26: Water Reuse Options and Activities.
+Table 26: Water F Reuse Options and Activit ies.
 Non potable Available volume Re-use Considerations / Implementation water for reuse per activities justifications period source annum Rainwater Estimated to be 0.45 ML rainwater based on mean annual historic precipitation at the nearby Penrith Lakes weather Station (I.D: 067113).
 Water will be used for flushing toilets within compound.
-Eight 2.5kl tanks will capture rainwater from the FSM site office during construction.
+Nine 2.5kl tanks will capture rainwater from the FSM site office during construction.
 The water will be reused and feed the toilets in the compound.
-Rainwater collection and storage commenced following installation of the site office and will be in use until project completion which is planned for December 2026.
-Construction water treatment plant (WTP) TBC Treated water will be used for activities such as dust suppression, WTP use will be confirmed following detailed design.
-If a WTP is required, a small system will be installed (e.g. Wetsep 60), treated water will be sent to a tank for on-site use or discharge at the registered point, depending on water volume of water generated.
-This will be managed under a separate WTP management plan.
-Treated water doesn't meet drinking standards, therefore it won't be used for domestic purposes like hand washing.
-If required, water from excavations groundwater will be available for reuse after the WTP has been installed, tested and commissioned.
-The WTP will be commissioned prior to the commencement of water generating excavations.
+Rainwater collection and storage commenced following installation of the site office and will be in use until project completion which is planned for December 2026 Rainwater Variable depending Water will be Two IBC tanks will be used as This system will be on inclement weather intermediary tanks for storage in place throughout the open pits on the platform to before the water is processed in the construction site. the site compound, two large 10,000ltr tanks. phase until the open pits are filled possible, option 3 or 4 will be implemented.
+Should option 3 not be suitable due to land saturation, option 4 will be options but should these not be in.